-- Can we create devices that use electron spins or quantum mechanical behavior to encode information?
+- Can we create devices that use electron spins, quantum mechanical behavior, or mechanical vibrations to encode quantum information?

-- Can we probe exciton scattering in semiconductor quantum wells to test fundamental theories of physics?
+- Can we probe the behavior of excitons in semiconductor quantum wells to test fundamental theories of physics?

 - Can we control ultrafast thermal and electronic responses in atoms, molecules, and materials with nanometer resolution?